instance001/Whatisthisgithub/EASY_START.md

 ## If You Want the Newer "Current" Cluster Only

-If you do not want to wander through the full 63-repo history, these are the strongest current entry points:
+If you do not want to wander through the full repo history, these are the strongest current entry points:

 - `chatty-cog`
 - `chatty-art`